The Distinguished Alumni Award

 We rely on our alumni to select an inspirational example for all of us to receive this honor.

-The winner of the 2016 Distinguished Alumni Award:
+Past Recipients of the GTS Distinguished Alumni Award

 The Rev. Paula M. Jackson '85

-The Rev. Paula M. Jackson, Class of 1985, was the recipient of the 2016 Distinguished Alumni Award.
-Jackson has been the Rector of the multicultural Church of Our Saviour/La Iglesia de Nuestro Salvador in Cincinnati, Ohio since 1990.
-She is married to the Rev. Daniel M. Watson; they have three grown children and two grandchildren.
+The Rev. Paula M. Jackson has been the Rector of the multicultural Church of Our Saviour/La Iglesia de Nuestro Salvador in Cincinnati, Ohio since 1990.

 The Very Rev. H. Scott Kirby '63